instaloader/instaloader/README.rst

                            link.
 This requires an additional request to the Instagram server for each picture, which is why it is disabled by default.
+--no-geotags               Do not store geotags, even if they can be obtained
+                           without any additional request.
 --comments                 Download and update comments for each post.
 This
                            requires an additional request to the Instagram server for each post, which is why it is disabled by default.
+--no-captions              Do not store media captions, although no additional
+                           request is needed to obtain them.
 --stories                  Also **download stories** of each profile that is
                            downloaded.
 Requires ``--login``.
 --stories-only             Rather than downloading regular posts of each